bmann/bmcgarden/_posts/2022-06-01-kickstarting-app-ecosystem.md

 I originally [posted this to my Micro.blog June 1st, 2022](https://blog.bmannconsulting.com/2022/06/02/kickstarting-an-app.html).

 The device I pre-ordered hasn’t shipped yet.
-[Tom Critchlow reviewed the reMarkable and made a few suggestions](https://tomcritchlow.com/2024/02/09/remarkable-notes/)
+[Tom Critchlow reviewed the reMarkable and made a few suggestions](https://tomcritchlow.com/2024/02/09/remarkable-notes/) that are similar to what I’ve suggested above.

+## Update May 2024

+I can now reveal that I bought into the founder’s edition of [[Daylight Computer]].
+It’s an e-ink tablet made to be a piece of calm technology.
+More soon!